arabellaknowles/CV/README.md

 **SmartTMS** (Jun-Jul'19)
 _Summer Internship_

-- In both my internships at SmartTMS and Portabar I handled customer relations.
-I fielded sales enquiries, managed orders and followed up on customer satisfaction.
-Navigating through issues and avoiding conflict is a skill applicable to all fields, I think it will be invaluable during potential disagreements encountered in paired programming and client interactions.
+- Handling customer relations, following up on customer satisfaction and navigating through complaints avoiding conflicts.
+These skills are applicable to all fields I think it will be invaluable during potential disagreements encountered in paired programming and client interactions.
+- Seeing technology alter neuronal pathways and aiding mental health disorders really motivated me to learn coding.

 **Portabar** (Jun-Aug'16/'17/'18)
 _Summer Internship_

--
+- Dealing with clients, fielding sales enquiries and managing orders.

 **Forensic Access** (Jul-Aug'15)
 _Summer Internship_

-- Any experience relevent to software development
+- Archiving files from old cases has made me maticulous in my typing up of information.
+No mistakes can be made.
+This has been a very helpful habit to have aquired for coding.

 ## Skills